stefanodixon-ux/webMAN-MOD/README.md

 - Extended support up to 5 remote network servers
 - Auto configure remote IP address when /setup.ps3 is accessed from a remote client
 - Support navigation of remote network servers even if they are disabled for content scanning
-- NETISO server on PS3 (ISO only) lets share local games among PS3 consoles in a LAN
+- NETISO server on PS3 (ISO only) lets share local games with other PS3 consoles in a LAN
 - Download files & install PKG remotely or with pad shortcuts
 - /dev_blind and /dev_hdd1 are auto-mounted when accessed via FTP or http or from XMB
 - Support for local web chat (source code only)

-#### Automatization
+#### Automation
 - Support for user defined combos (pad shortcuts)
 - Virtual pad allows send button events remotely via http://pad.aldostools.org on web browser or with webPAD software (Windows only)
 - Several shortcuts to toggle Cobra, swap Rebug files, mount net0/ or net1/, show IDPS/PSID, etc.